InoryS/Clash-Parser-Online/README.md

 This tool is only used for modifying YAML configuration files and is merely a plain text file editing tool.
 It does not contain any content that violates the laws and regulations of any country.

+## warn

+It is not recommended to use this service built by others.
+Your query parameters are likely to be recorded, thus revealing your subscription.

+Although it doesn't happen by default, it only takes 2 lines of code to change.

 ## Features

 - Supports preprocessing of YAML configuration files.